 "The MINDBODY Prescription" about Dr. John Sarno’s work in the area

-hit home with me since she had severe fibromyalgia and had a lifelong love of running
+Her book really hit home with me since she had severe fibromyalgia and had a lifelong love of running like myself.
+However, I do not view this as a cure, I just find it helpful in the mind/body connection.

-It was thru her that I finally came to understand the key role that mind body connection played in a workable fibromyalgia recovery protocol.
+It was through her that I came to understand the key role that mind body connection played in a workable fibromyalgia protocol.
 I particularly recommend that you read Chapters 6, 7, and 8 where she discusses meditation, journaling, self-talk, and visualization; all very powerful tools in managing our mind body connection to fibromyalgia.

 The discoveries at the cellular level of our bodies in the